Neural Feature Learning in Function Space: Dependence Approximation and Feature Learning

 \subsection{Constrained Dependence Approximation}

 We can readily extend the above analysis to the constrained low-rank approximation problem.
-Specifically, we consider the constrained rank-$k$ approximation [cf. \eqref{eq:lora:constraint}] $\mdnl{k}(\lpmi_{X; Y}|\sspc{\cX}, \sspc{\cX})$ for $k \geq 1$, where $\sspc{\cX}$ and $\sspc{\cY}$ are subspaces of $\spc{\cX}$ and $\spc{\cY}$, respectively.
-Analogous to \proptyref{propty:hscore:max}, when we restrict $f \in \sspcn{\cX}{k}$ and $g \in \sspcn{\cY}{k}$, the H-score $\Hs(f, g)$ is maximized if and only if $f \otimes g = \mdnl{k}(\lpmi_{X; Y}|\sspc{\cX}, \sspc{\cX})$.
+Specifically, we consider the constrained rank-$k$ approximation [cf. \eqref{eq:lora:constraint}] $\mdnl{k}(\lpmi_{X; Y}|\sspc{\cX}, \sspc{\cY})$ for $k \geq 1$, where $\sspc{\cX}$ and $\sspc{\cY}$ are subspaces of $\spc{\cX}$ and $\spc{\cY}$, respectively.
+Analogous to \proptyref{propty:hscore:max}, when we restrict $f \in \sspcn{\cX}{k}$ and $g \in \sspcn{\cY}{k}$, the H-score $\Hs(f, g)$ is maximized if and only if $f \otimes g = \mdnl{k}(\lpmi_{X; Y}|\sspc{\cX}, \sspc{\cY})$.

-As an application, we can model the restricted expressive power of feature extractors as the constraints and characterize its effects.
+As an application, we can characterize the effects of the restricted expressive power on feature learning.
 To begin, we consider the maximization of H-score $\Hs(f, g)$, where features $f$ and $g$ are $k$-dimensional outputs of neural networks.
 In particular, we assume the last layers of the networks are linear layers, which is a common network architecture design in practice.
 The overall network architecture is shown in \figref{fig:wx:wy}, where we express $f$ as the composition of feature extractor $\phi \in \spcn{\cX}{\dx}$ and the last linear layer with weight matrix $\wx \in \mathbb{R}^{k\times \dx}$.
 Similarly, we represent $g$ as the composition of $\psi \in \spcn{\cY}{\dy}$ and the linear layer with weight $\wy \in \mathbb{R}^{k\times \dy}$.

 Suppose we have trained the weights $\wx, \wy$ and the parameters in $\phi, \psi$ to maximize the H-score $\Hs(f, g)$, and the weights $\wx$ and $\wy$ have converged to their optimal values with respect to $\phi$ and $\psi$.
 Note that for any given $\phi, \psi$, $f = \wx \phi$ takes values from the set $\{\wx \phi\colon \wx \in \mathbb{R}^{k\times \dx} \} = \spnn{k}\{\phi\}$, and, similarly, $g = \wy \psi$ takes values from $\spnn{k}\{\psi\}$.
 Therefore, the optimal $(f, g)$ corresponds to the solution of a constrained low-rank approximation problem, and we have $f \otimes g = \mdnl{k}(\lpmi_{X; Y}|\spn\{\phi\}, \spn\{\psi\})$.